Free Catholic Art and Graphics for You and Your Parish

-Web Team • Feb 08, 2024
+Web Team • February 8, 2024

 Every month we release free graphics from WeCreate for anyone to use in their parish communications as part of our Catholic Free Art Collection.
 In fact, you can get a reminder about monthly new releases and free art emailed directly to your inbox every month!

-This month, take a look at our Easter collection to give your parish a head start on your planning and publishing!
-Remember, if you like what you see here but you want to go beyond our free art collection and get access to the thousands of Catholic graphics, templates, content pieces, and everything else that we create monthly for our partnered churches to use year-round, it’s as simple as subscribing to
+Take a look at the Easter collection we provided for free!
+Remember, if you like what you see here but you want to go beyond our free art collection and get access to the thousands of Catholic graphics, templates, content pieces, and everything else that we create monthly for our partnered churches to use year-round, it’s as simple as subscribing to WeCreate.
+In the meantime, here’s a sampling of what we’ve got in store for Easter:

 Bulletin Cover: